guoweier/ASY1_Chromoanagenesis/README.md

 # ASY1_Chromoanagenesis
-Identification of novel DNA junctions in Arabidopsis asy1 mutational progeny, using the Poplar_Chromoanagenesis pipeline.
+Identification of novel DNA junctions in Arabidopsis asy1 mutational progeny, using the NDJ_Identification workflow.